How to Take the GED in Wisconsin

 - Mathematical reasoning

 The tests consist of multiple-choice questions, reading tasks, short answer, and extended response questions.

 You need to meet certain requirements before taking the GED tests in Wisconsin.
 You must:

 - Provide proof that you're 18.5 years or older or that your ninth grade class graduated from high school

 - Provide proof that you have resided in Wisconsin for a minimum of ten days

-Additional requirements and variations on the above can be found at the Wisconsin Department of Public Instruction's website.
-There are also special circumstances that allow people between the ages of 17 and 18.5 to take the tests.
+Additional requirements and variations on the above can be found at the Wisconsin Department of Public Instruction's website (www.ged-hsed.dpi.wi.gov).
+The site also provides information on special circumstances that allow people between the ages of 17 and 18.5 to take the tests.

 You may not need to take the reading assessment if you can provide a transcript of a reading achievement test administered while you were in school.
 If you don't have a transcript, you need to take a test; Wisconsin centers typically use the Test of Adult Basic Education (TABE).

 You can prepare for the GED tests in a number of different ways.
 You may prepare at home, take a preparation class or study online.
 Classes are typically offered at community colleges and adult education locations.
 Additional information and an online practice exam can be found at the GED Testing Service website (www.GEDTestingService.com).